-After doing some research on how to keep training while on the road and adding a few preparatory measures, I was able to turn my running into a part of my vacation time.
+After doing some research on how to keep running while traveling and adding a few preparatory measures, I was able to turn my running into a part of my vacation time.
 If you’d like to do the same, today’s post will come in handy.

-10 Ways to Keep Up Your Running While on Vacation
+10 Ways to Keep Up Your Running While Traveling

 Here are some of the things I do to keep my running routine going strong while I’m on vacation.
 I hope these simple steps help you to do the same.